taunoe/Valgusmaal/README.md

 # Valgusmaal

-Creating long exposure images from videos.
+Python3 script to create long exposure images from videos.

-Input is a video file.
-Preferably short a few seconds long.
+Input is a video file or folder with videos.
+Preferably short video: a few seconds long to get a good result.

-The script generates two files: one contains the lightest pixels and the other darkest pixels.
+The script generates two files: one contains the lightest pixels and the other darkest pixels from video.

 ## Usage